ejovo13/complex_plotter/README.md

 | --- | --- | --- | --- | --- |
 | Julia Set | ./media/col1.png | ./media/col2.png | ./media/col3.png | ./media/col4.png |

-Specific values of C were taken from the [Julia Set](https://en.wikipedia.org/wiki/Julia_set) wikipedia
+Specific values of C were taken from the [Julia Set](https://en.wikipedia.org/wiki/Julia_set) wikipedia.
+I love the contrast of red and black so I plotted the julia sets using the 'hot' colormap.

 What I'm most proud of is the following gif.
 This can be created using the juliaToGIF static function.